shannmu/PIKE-RAG/README.md

     <img src="docs/source/images/readme/L1_pipeline.png" alt="A Pipeline Focusing on Factual Information Retrieval" style="width: 80%; max-width: 100%; height: auto;">
 </p>

 For complex task like *reasonable treatment plans and coping measures suggestions for patients*, it requires more advanced capabilities: strong domain-specific knowledge are required to accurately understand the task and sometimes reasonably decompose it; advanced data retrieval, processing and organization techniques are also required for potential tendency prediction; while multi-agents planning will also be useful to take considerations of both creativity and reliance.
-In such case, a richer pipeline below can be initialized to achive this.
+In such case, a richer pipeline below can be initialized to achieve this.

 <p align="center">
     <img src="docs/source/images/readme/L4_pipeline.png" alt="A Pipeline Focusing on Fact-based Innovation and Generation" style="width: 80%; max-width: 100%; height: auto;">